Williams, Lawrence County, Indiana

-Williams is an unincorporated community and census-designated place in Spice Valley Township, Lawrence County, Indiana, United States.
+Williams is an unincorporated town and census-designated place in Spice Valley Township, Lawrence County, Indiana, United States.
 As of the 2010 census, the population was 286.

 Williams is situated on the East Fork of the White River.
 Williams is home to Williams Dam, a hydroelectric dam that once powered the electricity for stone industries across southern Indiana, especially in nearby Bedford and Bloomington.

 History

 The Williams post office was established in 1876.
 Byrd E. Williams was an early postmaster.
 Williams was platted in 1889.
 From 1910 to 1911, Williams Dam was being built on the East Fork of the White River.
 It was finally opened in 1913, giving electricity to stone industries in the region.
 The dam did this for almost four decades until being decommissioned in the 1950s.
 Almost 60 years later, Free Flow Power Corp., a startup company from Boston, looked into recommissioning the dam, giving the area a renewable energy power.
 The corporation planned to spend over $12 million by installing turbines on the plant.
 That plan was abandoned in 2018.